Surrey Hills National Landscape

 The Surrey Hills is a nationally designated landscape whose distinctive character and natural beauty is so precious that it is safeguarded in the national interest.

 The Surrey Hills stretch across a quarter of the county of Surrey to include the chalk slopes of the North Downs, from Farnham in the west to Oxted in the east and extending south to the deeply wooded Greensand Hills which rise in Haslemere.
 This treasured landscape of beautiful countryside is rich in wildlife, woodland and attractive market towns and villages and provides some of the best walking in the whole of Southern England.

-The Surrey Hills is a nationally important landscape and was one of the first areas in England to be designated an AONB back in 1958.
+The Surrey Hills was one of the first landscapes in the country to be designated an AONB back in 1958 and is now one of 46 AONBs covering just under one fifth of the UK.
 This designation recognises the beauty of the landscape and ensures that it is properly conserved and managed for future generations to enjoy.

 For more information visit the High Weald Areas of Outstanding Natural Beauty website